4.3. Hash, Lookup and Dictionary¶

 and follow up with changes to internal data if necessary.

-keys ever appear in this dictionary.
+Only str keys ever appear in this dictionary.

-This could be implemented by a regular dictionary (PyDict
+This could be implemented by a regular dictionary (PyDict),

 but we take advantage of the greater control we have.